-Passing to a more abstract interpretation we are then able to prove that, under suitable hypotheses, $\sigma_k$ is generically $k^2$-to-$1$ and that it is, in fact, a covering map (see Proposition~\ref{prp_preimages} and Theorem~\ref{teo_powercover}).
-In the last part of this section we show how the hypotheses of the previously mentioned results translate in the language of slice regular functions.
+Passing to a more abstract interpretation, we are then able to prove that, under suitable hypotheses, $\sigma_k$ is generically $k^2$-to-$1$ and it is in fact a covering map (see Proposition~\ref{prp_preimages} and Theorem~\ref{teo_powercover}).
+In the last part of this section we show how the hypotheses of the previously mentioned results are read in the language of slice regular functions.

 Section~\ref{starrootsec} contains the main outcomes of this paper as mentioned in the abstract.
-Building on the results of the previous section, we are able to prove that, under suitable natural hypotheses, any slice regular function defined on a domain without real points admits $k^2$ $k$-th $\star$-roots (see Theorem~\ref{casosenzareali}).
+On the basis of the results of the previous section, we are able to prove that, under suitable natural hypotheses, any slice regular function defined on a domain without real points admits $k^2$ $k$-th $\star$-roots (see Theorem~\ref{casosenzareali}).

-This result was quite unexpected, but is not so surprising once one realizes that the space of quaternions minus the real line $\H\setminus\R$ is biholomorphic to a half complex plane times the Riemann sphere $\C^+\times\mathbb{CP}^1$.
-In a certain sense these two basic complex spaces produces two independent monodromies, each one counting $k$ sheets.
+This result was quite unexpected but is not so surprising once one realizes that the space of quaternions minus the real line $\H\setminus\R$ is biholomorphic to a half complex plane times the Riemann sphere $\C^+\times\mathbb{CP}^1$.
+In a certain sense, these two basic complex spaces produces two independent monodromies, each one counting $k$ sheets.
 If we impose the condition for the domain to intersect the real axis, then many of these solutions are not anymore well defined and the amount of survivors is the more expected number $k$ (see Theorem~\ref{teo_kroots}).